K-2LU/CSE-233/ch11/notes.md

 | sleep | Suspend a thread for a period of time |
 | start | Start a thread by calling its run method |

+__Thread group:__ A _thread group_ is a data structure that controls the state of a collection of threads as a whole.